iotaledger/documentation/iota-streams/0.1/channels/build-a-simple-app.md

     }
     ```

-    The `new()` method generates a new [Merkle tree](../introduction/core-concepts.md#merkle-tree) whose root is used as the channel address.

    :::danger:Do not share the secret string
     In production applications, you should change the author's secret string.

-    The same secret string will always result in the same seed.
+    The same secret string will always result in the same signature keys.
 Therefore, you should not share it with anyone, otherwise you risk giving others ownership of your channel.
     :::

 Now you can use your `author` object to send messages on your channel.

 ## Step 3.
-Send a signed message
+Publish a public message about breaking changes

 In this step, you write a function that will create and publish a `SignedPacket` message on your channel.
+This message will include a plain text message that anyone can read.

 1. In the `author` directory, create a new file called `send_message.rs`